Humanities/Arts Exam > Humanities/Arts Notes > Political Science Class 12 > Revision Notes - Contemporary Centres of Power

 4. The European Union has economic, political, diplomatic and military influence as the EU is the world's biggest economy which gives it influence over its closest neighbours and in Asia and Africa.
 And it functions as an important bloc in international world economic organisation as the World Trade Organisation.

-5. In political and diplomatic influence, two members of EU, Britain and France hold permanent seat in the UN Security Council as well as non-permanent members in UNSC which enabled to influence the US policies i.e. current position on Iran’s nuclear programme, use of diplomacy, economic investment and in case of a dialogue with China on human rights and environmental degradation.
+5. In terms of political and diplomatic influence, the European Union includes member states such as France, which holds a permanent seat in the United Nations Security Council, along with several non-permanent members.
+This enables the EU to influence international policies, including the US position on Iran's nuclear programme, and to promote the use of diplomacy, economic investment and negotiations, as seen in its dialogue with China on human rights and environmental issues.

-6. Militarily, the EU’s combined armed forces are the second largest in the world by spending second after the US and Britain and France also have nuclear arsenal.
+6. Militarily, the EU's combined armed forces are the second largest in the world, and its defence expenditure is second only to the United States.
 And it is the most important source of space and communications technology also.

 7. Though EU bears common interests.
 Still, its member states have their own foreign relations and defence policies that are often at odds with each other i.e. Britain favoured the US's Iraq invasion which other members of EU Germany and France opposed America's this policy.
 All these limit the ability of the EU to act in matters of foreign relations and defence.